 Longmont Community Justice Partnership (LCJP) is a 501(c)3 nonprofit formed under the name Teaching Peace.
 We provide restorative justice services for our community and schools.
 We invite you to explore the website to find out more about who we are and the work that we do.

-The Longmont Community Justice Partnership depends on community volunteers for service delivery.
-We have a free training program for interested and qualified volunteers.
+The Longmont Community Justice Partnership depends on community volunteers, allowing us to serve hundreds of people each year.
+We have a free training program for interested volunteers.
 Please explore our Volunteer section to learn more about becoming a volunteer with LCJP.

 Longmont Community Justice Partnership holds a vision for restorative justice being the first thought for resolving the harm of crime and conflict by all people.